-This section describes the emissions of dioxin, mercury and PM{10} resulting from cremation of human remains.
-The section does not describe the emissions of NO_x , SO_x and CO_2 .
+This section describes the emissions of dioxin, mercury and $PM{10}$ resulting from cremation of human remains.

 Process description Emission source code NFR code Sector Crematoria 8922001 5C1bv Trade and services

 In the Netherlands there are 71 crematoria for human remains (LEV 2012).
 In 2011, 59% of the deceased were cremated.